Alvesflstk/Alvesflstk/README.md

 - 👋 Hi, I’m @GA-Developer
 - 👀 I'm starting in the programming area.
-- 🌱 Estou aprendendo python.
+- 🌱 Estou estudando python.
-- 💞️ estou me esforçando muito...
+- 💞️ Sempre  continuando.
 - 📫 How to reach me ...

 <!---